 Old or Bad Fuel Causes a Shindaiwa String Trimmer to Start Then Die

 Ethanol attracts moisture from the air.
 This water and ethanol mixture can negatively affect the trimmer by corroding components and gumming up the fuel system.
-Because of this, it’s important to use a gas with a low ethanol content.
+Because of this, it’s important to use gas with a low ethanol content.

 Shindaiwa string trimmers require gasoline and oil mixed at a ratio of 50:1.
-Mix an unleaded gasoline of a minimum octane rating of 89 and a maximum ethanol content of 10% with a premium 2-cycle oil that is ISO-L-EGD and JASO M345 FD certified.
+Mix unleaded gasoline of a minimum octane rating of 89 and a maximum ethanol content of 10% with a premium 2-cycle oil that is ISO-L-EGD and JASO M345 FD certified.